Jay-Patel-257/Qhack-2022/README.md

 > <b>Note:</b> Current version of the project contains the implementation of the second algorithm from the above mentioned algorithms.
 We plan to implement the rest in the final submission.

 ## Requirements
+Before you start with [SSVQE.ipynb]() make sure to install the below requirements.
 `!pip install pennylane`<br>
 `!pip install pennylane-qchem`